flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/clock.md

 ## Description

 The A320neo has a build-in independent clock which sends time data to several systems.
-It has redundant electrical supply and is also directly connected to the aircraft's battery hot bus.
+It has redundant electrical supply and is also directly connected to the aircraft's Hot Battery Bus.

 Functions :